 Extensions are available for Google Chrome, Mozilla Firefox, and Internet Explorer.
+If you’re looking to install the VirtusTotal extension for Microsoft Edge, you need to enable Google Chrome extensions in Edge, and then install the Google Chrome version.
 Download the appropriate extension and you can right-click a link and select the VirusTotal option to quickly scan it and see the results.

 If VirusTotal is unanimous that a file is dangerous, you should stay away.
 If the results are mixed, you should be careful, but you may want to examine the more detailed antivirus results to see why they say the file is dangerous.